How Do You Get Rid of Fungus on Your Toenails?

 Once you come in, we'll be able to diagnose your toenail fungus with a physical exam.
 During your exam, if we want a bit more information, we may order some more tests.
 That will allow us to identify the exact type of fungus causing your infection, so we can tailor your treatment plan appropriately.

 What will that treatment plan include?
 There are many different ways to treat toenail fungus, and the option we choose will depend on how advanced your infection has become, along with the type of fungus causing your problems.
-Generally, we'll recommend topical or oral medication for toenail fungus.
-Many patients benefit from laser therapy.
-It’s often a more effective treatment option than topical or oral medications alone.
+Generally, we'll recommend laser treatment for toenail fungus.
+Many patients benefit from our laser treatment and it is a more effective treatment option than topical or oral medications alone.
 In some cases, we may need to remove part of your infected nail to clear out the debris and speed up the healing process.

 Now, that speed varies by individuals.
 But you can expect treatment to last at least six months, at which point the appearance of your nail should start to improve.
 What does that mean if you're dealing with toenail fungus right now?
 It's time to schedule an appointment with Dr. Alvin Cowans in Powder Springs, GA, also serving patients in Lost Mountain, Marietta, Dallas, Kennesaw, Acworth, Hiram, and throughout Cobb and Paulding Counties.
 If we start treatment today, we can get your feet ready to show off those cute summer pedicures!